Wizcorp/phonegap-facebook-plugin/README.md

 1. [Create a basic Cordova Android application](http://www.phonegap.com/start/#android).

-2. In the Cordova Android application you will need to put the following in your `res/xml/plugins.xml` file: <pre>&lt;plugin name="org.apache.cordova.facebook.Connect" value="org.apache.cordova.facebook.Connect" /&gt;</pre>
+2. In the Cordova Android application you will need to put the following in your `res/xml/plugins.xml` file: <pre>&lt;plugin name="org.apache.cordova.facebook.Connect" value="org.apache.cordova.facebook.ConnectPlugin" /&gt;</pre>

 3. You'll need to build + include the Facebook Android SDK and build + patch the Facebook JavaScript SDK: